tamu-edu-students/fighting-aggies-platform/README.md

-# Fightin Aggies Platform
+# Fightin' Aggie Platform

-Developing an analytical panel to generate insights that help facilitate the post-game analysis done by the coaches and players of Fightin Texas Aggies Football team.
+Developing an analytical panel to generate insights that help facilitate the post-game analysis done by the coaches and players of Fightin' Texas Aggie Football team.

 ### Deployment - [Heroku](https://fightin-aggies.herokuapp.com/)